Technology used today

 Surveyors have been around for centuries.
 While their tools and techniques have changed over time the underlying principles of measurement and mapping are still the same today.

-The advancement of new technology means Surveyors can now take measurements and report data with increased speed and accuracy.
-Modern Surveyors get to use the latest technology to get their job done every day.
+The advancement of new technology means surveyors can now take measurements and report data with increased speed and accuracy.
+Modern surveyors get to use the latest technology to get their job done every day.

 Surveyors use equipment like total stations, worth upwards of $50K each, to electronically calculate distances from hundreds of metres away down to centimetre accuracy.
 Robotic versions are also available, allowing surveyors to single-handedly operate a total station by remote control.